sendbird/sendbird-syncmanager-ios/README.md

 #### - Message collection

-Message is relatively static data and SyncManager supports full-caching for messages. `SBSMMessageCollection` conducts background synchronization so that it synchronizes all the messages until it reaches to the first message.
-Background synchronization does NOT affect view directly but store for local cache.
-For view update, explicitly call `fetch(_:_:)` with direction which fetches data from cache and sends the data into collection handler.
+Message is relatively static data and SyncManager supports **full-caching** for messages. `SBSMMessageCollection` conducts background synchronization so that it synchronizes all the messages until it reaches to the first message.
+Background synchronization **DOES NOT** affect view directly but store it for local cache.
+For view update, explicitly call `fetch(_:_:)` with direction, which fetches data from cache and sends the data into collection handler.

-Background synchronization ceases if the synchronization is done or synchronization request is failed.
+If the synchronization is done or a synchronization request is failed, background synchronization ceases.

 > **Note**: Background synchronization run in background thread.

-For various viewpoint(`viewpointTimestamp`) support, `SBSMMessageCollection` sets a timestamp when to fetch messages.
+For various viewpoint(`viewpointTimestamp`) support, `SBSMMessageCollection` sets a timestamp for when to fetch messages.
 The `viewpointTimestamp` is a timestamp to start background synchronization in both previous and next direction (and also the point where a user sees at first).
 Here's the code to create `SBSMMessageCollection`.

-The creation of message collection is usually in `viewDidLoad()` of message list view controller as well as channel collection.
+The creation of message collection is usually in `viewDidLoad()` of message list view controller as well as in the channel collection.

 ```swift
 // swift